 It was important for us to solve this and create a new identity standard for everyone—one that has inclusion, security, convenience, and privacy at its core.
 It took 10 long years, but we’ve now achieved that.
 Using new technological building blocks (like machine learning, smartphones and facial biometrics), we now help hundreds of millions of people easily and securely access services every year.
 Gartner predicts that by 2022, 80% of organizations will be using document-centric identity proofing as part of their onboarding workflows, which is an increase from approximately 30% today.
 As the pioneer of this approach, it makes us proud to have set the gold standard for digital access.

 But what I learnt the most over the last decade building Onfido wasn’t about identity—it was about value creation.
 After all is said and done (the growth, awards, investment, etc), it is all about the team.
 There is just something magical that happens when a group of people get together and have a sense of community, impact and work towards a shared mission.
-We’ve been able to solve the identity problem because as a team everyone has been able to learn and develop like never before, and grow to do their life's best work.
+We’ve been able to solve the identity verification problem because as a team everyone has been able to learn and develop like never before, and grow to do their life's best work.
 Our culture has been the glue when creating a place where everyone looks forward to work every day, knowing that we’re fighting fraud and enabling access.

 My key lesson has been that it’s not about the right product in the right place at the right price (as we read in the text books)—it’s about the right people and purpose.